davclark/reallygoodmoving.com/upcoming/_posts/2015-05-02-rhythm-lifts.md

 be sure we've got a good base of support.
 Then, we'll progress into some little, easy rhythms that can transition into lifts.

-If you have any questions, please find me using the twitter or facebook buttons below!
+If you have any questions, please find Dav using the twitter or facebook buttons below!